sunface/sunface/Readme.md

 - 📖 Resoures written by course.rs team 🤔️
    - [Rust Course](https://github.com/sunface/rust-course)，comprehensive and in-depth explanation of Rust featuers, toolchains, performances and stds.
-   - [Rust By Practice](https://github.com/sunface/rust-by-practice)，Learn Rust with Example, Exercise and real Practice.
+   - [Rust By Practice](https://github.com/sunface/rust-by-practice)，Practice Rust by doing example, exercise and small project online.
    - [Rust Algos](https://github.com/sunface/rust-algos)，Common data structures and algorithms in Rust，there are also Rust solutions of leetcode.
    - [Fancy Rust](https://fancy.rs)， curated list of Rust repos to make your project fancy!
 - 📊 [datav.io](https://github.com/sunface/datav)，a modern APM, provide observability for your business, application and infrastructure.